Our History

 The fifth meeting to be held in the new lodge rooms in Angellotti Hall.
 It was then on June 9th, that the committee on the petition reported that Occidental Lodge No. 22 had made the necessary recommendation, and, all papers being in order, the committee was instructed to transmit the petition and the fee for dispensation to the Grand Secretary with the request that he lay the paper before the Grand Master for his consideration.

-The first Lodge meeting held under Dispensation was held in the Hall of Marin Lodge U.D.
-F. & A. M. in Angellotti Hall, San Rafael July 1st, 1868.
+The first Lodge meeting held Under Dispensation was held in the Hall of Marin Lodge U.D., F. & A. M. in Angellotti Hall, San Rafael, July 1st, 1868.

 Brother William N. Anderson reported that the Grand Master had been pleased to grant the prayer of the petitioners and that the meeting had been called for the purpose of opening the new Lodge.
-The Secretary then read the Dispensation signed by William A. Davies, Grand Master, and Lawrence T, Owen, Assistant Grand Secretary.
+The Secretary then read the Dispensation signed by William A. Davies, Grand Master, and Lawrence T. Owen, Assistant Grand Secretary.
 The brethren who had been elected at a previous meeting then took their respective stations.

 The Master appointed Solomon Bear, Treasurer; Bradley Hall, Secretary; Thomas H. Hanson, Senior Deacon; Hiram C. Buster, Junior Deacon; and Justin P. Bustin, Tiler.
 The By-Laws of the Lodge were then read and approved.
 Brother Reynolds on behalf of California Lodge No. 1, presented Marin Lodge with a Holy Bible.

-The first candidates raised by Marin Lodge U. D. were H. H. Butterfield and P. K. Austin, who received their Third Degrees on August 19th, 1868.
+The first candidates raised by Marin Lodge U. D.(under dispensation) were H. H. Butterfield and P. K. Austin, who received their Third Degrees on August 19th, 1868.

-The first meeting "Under Charter" were held on November 18th and the following officers were installed by Brother Harrison Jones Past Master of Occidental Lodge No. 22, acting as proxy for Grand Master William A. Davies.
-William N. Anderson, Worshipful Master; William Holden, Senior Warden; William L. Barnard, Junior Warden; Solomon Bear, Treasurer; Bradley Hall.
-Secretary; Thomas H. Hanson, Senior Deacon; John Disheimer, Junior Deacon; Henry K. White, Marshal; Peter K. Austin, Senior Steward; Charles Stevens, Junior Steward; and John P. Bustin, Tiler.
+The first meeting "Under Charter" were held on November 18th and the following officers were installed by Brother Harrison Jones, Past Master of Occidental Lodge No. 22, acting as proxy for Grand Master William A. Davies.
+William N. Anderson, Worshipful Master; William Holden, Senior Warden; William L. Barnard, Junior Warden; Solomon Bear, Treasurer; Bradley Hall, Secretary; Thomas H. Hanson, Senior Deacon; John Disheimer, Junior Deacon; Henry K. White, Marshal; Peter K. Austin, Senior Steward; Charles Stevens, Junior Steward; and John P. Bustin, Tiler.

-The first candidate "Under Charter" was W.D. de Groat, who received his Third Degree on December 3, 1868.
+The first candidate "Under Charter" was W. D. DeGroat, who received his Third Degree on December 3, 1868.

 On May 16, 1872, the Marin County Board of Supervisors awarded a contract in the amount of $51,000.00 for the construction of a new court house to be located on the square bounded by Fourth Street, Fifth Avenue [Street], A Street and Court Street.
 This brought about, under the auspices of the Grand Lodge of California, the laying of the cornerstone of the Marin County Court House.
-San Rafael became incorporated as a Town on April 6, 1874, and by then the railroad had been completed between San Rafael and Sausalito.
-By 1884 a telephone wire had been strung between San Rafael and Sausalito, thus improving communications and the members of Marin Lodge were beginning to talk abut purchasing a lot upon which to build a building.

-In the early part of the year, 1886, a lot was purchased on the corner of Fourth an Lootens Place, with a footage of eighty feet on on Lootens Place and a depth of 110 feet.
+In the early part of the year, 1886, a lot was purchased on the corner of Fourth and Lootens Place, with a footage of eighty feet on on Lootens Place and a depth of 110 feet.
 The price was $25.00 per front foot, or a total of $2,000.00.
 During the next several year, many committees were appointed to investigate ways an means by which a building could be constructed on this lot which would be suitable for lodge purposes.
 In May, 1892, a plan was adopted and the new building was completed and ready for occupancy during December of that year.

 The building was a two story, wooden framed, with an auditorium on the lower floor and the Lodge room above.
 The entrance to the lodge and the upper floor was at the east end of the building on Fourth Street while the entrance to the auditorium was on Lootens Place.
 However, there was a passageway from the lodge entrance to the auditorium which was used by members when banquets were held.
 For many year, Company D of the California National Guard used the auditorium as its armory.
 This use was discontinued in 1906.
 The lodge room was heated by gas stoves and in earlier days gas was also used for lighting purposes.